pravega/pravega-samples/flink-connector-examples/doc/streamcuts/README.md

 ```
 $ cd flink-connector-examples/build/install/pravega-flink-examples
 $ bin/dataProducer [--controller tcp://localhost:9090] [--num-events 10000]
 $ bin/streamBookmarker [--controller tcp://localhost:9090]
 $ bin/sliceProcessor [--controller tcp://localhost:9090]
 ```

 First, let us describe the role that these applications play in the sample:
 - `DataProducer`: This application is intended to create data simulating various sensors publishing events.
 Each event is a tuple `<sensorId, eventValue>`.
-In particular, the values of events follow a sinusoidal function to have intuitive changing values within a controlled rage for a demonstration.
+In particular, the values of events follow a sinusoidal function to have intuitive changing values within a controlled range for a demonstration.

 - `StreamBookmarker`: This Flink application is intended to identify the slices of the `Stream` that we want to bookmark, as they are of interest to execute further processing.
 That is, for a given `sensorId`, this job detects and stores the start and end `StreamCut`s (i.e., `Stream` "slice") for which `eventValues` are `< 0`.
 With the start and end `StreamCut`s, this application creates a "slice" object that is persistently stored in a separate Pravega `Stream`.

-- `SliceProcessor`: This application reads from the Pravega `Stream` where the start and end StreamCuts are published by `StreamBookmarker`.
+- `SliceProcessor`: This application reads from the Pravega `Stream` where the start and end `StreamCut`s are published by `StreamBookmarker`.
 For each stream slice object written in the `Stream`, this application executes (locally) a batch job that reads the events within the specified slice and performs some computation (e.g., counting events for the sensor for which values are `< 0`).
 This is an example of bounded processing in Flink on a Pravega `Stream`.